Wafaa Bani Mustafa

 Wafaa Saed Bani Mustafa (born 1979) is the Jordanian Minister of Social Development.
 She was appointed as minister on 27 October 2022.
-Previously she had served as Minister of State for Legal Affairs from 11 October 2020 until 27 October 2022.
+Previously she had served as Minister of State for Legal Affairs from 11 October 2021 until 27 October 2022.

 Education

 Mustafa holds a Master of Laws.

+Career

+Bani Mustafa worked as a lawyer until she was elected member of parliament in 2010 and served three terms until 2020.

+On 11 October 2021, she was appointed Minister of State for Legal Affairs, succeeding Mahmoud Kharabsheh.

+Since 27 October 2022, Bani Mustafa has been Minister of Social Development.